slotling/ml-with-images/README.md

 # Emotion recognition model (FER-2013)
 The following is the summary of the training and experimentation process across more than 5 notebooks (2 of which are present in this repository)

+## Basic iterative process
+1. Check if pipeline works
+2. Quickly train a bunch of models to pick the most performant one (Modify architecture, then use Hyperband tuning for hyperparameter search)
+3. Final training and evaluation

 ## Experiment process
 ### <= 40% validation accuracy
 The first trials all returned a model that performed badly on the validation set: